 - Louis Courtinat (French horn)

-As a composition, Chants alizés is impressive.
-In the span of fewer than 20 minutes, Schmitt takes us on an inventive journey that touches on many moods.
+As a composition, Chants alizés is indeed impressive.
+In the span of fewer than 20 minutes, Schmitt takes us on quite the inventive journey — one that touches on many moods.
 Its four movements are as follows:

 I. D’un gravité quelque peu martiale (“With a Somewhat Martial Solemnity”) — exhibiting what some sense as a Versailles-like pomp (or at the very least a feeling of noblesse — or is it hauteur?)